 In general, the wines are dominated by fresh aromas of cherry and pomegranate, with bright acidity and low tannins.
 What was equally evident was a lack of overt tomato leaf character so often associated with Chianti Classico.

 Further, the riper character of the grapes means that they require shorter oak aging regimens and most producers are deliberately light on their use of wood compared to other Tuscan reds.
 Moreover, the rules don’t specify size or age of oak.
 Frequently, producers use second-hand barrels and the use of older, larger vessels to limit oak influence has become increasingly popular.

-With regard to aging, the legislation delineates two distinct styles of wines – the “Fresh” base style, which may be released as early as March 1 following the harvest and “Riserva” level wines, which must be aged for a minimum of two years, with at least one of those in wooden barrels.
+Following the rules With regard to aging, the legislation delineates two distinct styles of wines – the “Fresh” base style, which may be released as early as March 1 following the harvest and “Riserva” level wines, which must be aged for a minimum of two years, with at least one of those in wooden barrels.

 The fresh reds offer up bright cherry fruit, good acidity and no oak influence, while the more serious styles of wine are produced as Riserva, which display firmer tannins as well as vanilla and spice.
 Some of these would benefit from some time in bottle to soften the tannins, but the majority of the Riservas we tasted were ready to drink upon release.

 Admittedly, a third, unofficial style is also produced, with wines that generally spend four to eight months in wood before release.
 While this is not a true category in its own right, there is movement toward creating a formal option in the disciplinary code to better distinguish this mid-way style.